Our August Big Interview features Paul Wallace, Procurement Director EMEA at Air Products.

 Have you observed any trends within Procurement recently?

-People skills is another area where I’ve noticed a trend.
-Excellent Emotional intelligence and softer skills are vital for Procurement Teams… I read an article that said that five years ago those skills and competencies weren’t even in the Top 10 for Procurement professionals, and they’re now in the Top 3.
 I can see these becoming a ‘must have’ during the recruitment process.
-If the technical interviews are good (and you can test that easily), then I look for team and cultural fit, appetite/desire, and an idea of how far I can push and test them.
+If the technical interviews are good (and you can test that easily), then I look for a team and cultural fit, appetite/desire, and an idea of how far I can push and test them.
 Even if they come in qualified, the training doesn’t stop there.

 What do you consider your greatest strengths and weaknesses?

 Also, from a communicative stance, having worked for an American company for a long time, I can at times be very direct.
-But in my defense – I do believe that it’s important that people know what you’re thinking!
+But, in my defence, I do believe that it’s important that people know what you’re thinking!

 What has been the best lesson you’ve learnt in Procurement?